vcanadi/test-declarative-proj-src/README.md

 # test-declarative-proj-src
 Declarative local creation of Hydra jobsets

+Main job "simple-program" (`jobs/release.nix`) is not local.
+It is pulled remotely so local changes to `jobs/release.nix` will not be registered by Hydra

+## Install
-1 create linux/nixos hydra user
+1. Create linux/nixos hydra user
-  generally not needed, but here paths are absolute (/home/hydra/test-declarative-proj-src) since relative paths (./) are not possible in hydra's spec.json alternatively edit local paths in spec.json
+    - Generally not needed, but here paths are absolute (/home/hydra/test-declarative-proj-src) since relative paths (./) are not possible in hydra's spec.json
+    - Alternatively edit local paths in spec.json

-2 clone this project in`/home/hydra`
+2. Clone this project in`/home/hydra`

-3 create postgresql user hydra and db hydra (owned by hydra) set env var `$HYDRA_DBI` to `dbi:Pg:dbname=hydra;host=localhost;user=hydra;`
+3. Create postgresql user hydra and db hydra (owned by hydra)
+    - Set env var `$HYDRA_DBI` to `dbi:Pg:dbname=hydra;host=localhost;user=hydra;`

-4 create hydra user like described in [https://nixos.org/hydra/manual/]
+4. Create hydra user like described in https://nixos.org/hydra/manual/

-5 login with hydra user in localhost:3000
+5. Login with hydra user in localhost:3000
-  Admin -> Create Project
+    -  Admin -> Create Project
-    set enable to true
+        - Set enable to true
-    choose name and description
+        - Choose name and description
-    set Declarative spec file to `spec.json`
+        - Set Declarative spec file to `spec.json`
-    set Declarative input type to `Local path` and value to spec.json directory (`/home/hydra/test-declarative-proj-src`)
+        - Set Declarative input type to `Local path` and value to spec.json directory (`/home/hydra/test-declarative-proj-src`)

-6 start `hydra-evaluator` and `hydra-queue-runner` in separate shells
+6. Start `hydra-evaluator` and `hydra-queue-runner` in separate shells

-7 jobsets should start appear in localhost:3000 interface first initial `.jobsets` jobset then trivial jobsets after .jobsets is evalueted and built
+7. Jobsets should start appear in localhost:3000 interface
+    - First .jobsets` jobset, then trivial jobsets after .jobsets is evalueted and built